Liam-Eagen/BulletproofsPP/README.md

 vector of binary digits and a vector of their complements and use the inner product argument to show that each digit times its complement is zero.
-Completing the square for each of these multiplications, we can commit to each digit once and use the norm arugment to perform an equivalent check.
+Completing the square for each of these multiplications, we can commit to each digit once and use the norm argument to perform an equivalent check.
 This reduces the witness length of binary range proofs by half.
+Binary range proofs are implemented in `RangeProof.Binary`.

+### Reciprocal Argument

+The core of range proofs with larger bases and typed conservation of money is a permutation argument for multisets.
+The polynomial permutation argument shows that two mulitsets `A` and `B` are the same by showing for a random e

+`Prod_{(a, m) in A} (e + a)^m = Prod_{(b, m) in B} (e + b)^m`

+This works because multiplication is an abelian group and the difference of the polynomials is only zero at a negligible number of points.
+Rather than use a product of monomials, Bulletproofs++ use a sum of reciprocal monomials to achieve the same effect.
+This allows including multiplicities, which in the polynomial case are exponents, as field values.

+`Sum_{(a, m) in A} m / (e + a) = Sum_{(b, m) in B} m / (e + b)`

+This relation is actually the logarithmic derivative of the polynomial argument.
+The structure of the zero knowledge proof protocols follows naturally from this, the prover first commits to the sets and multiplicities, then the verifier chooses the challenge value, and the prover commits to the terms in the sum.

 ### Reciprocal Range Proof

-Bulletproofs++ also differ from the earlier protocols in that they support range proofs with larger bases than 2.
-At a high level, the way this is possible is by encoding the digits of a value in base b as the roots of a polynomial.
-Taking the logarithmic deriviative of the polynomial, we can write the rational function in two ways, first as a sum of reciprocal monomials corresponding to each digit of the value and then as a sum of public symbol values times the multiplicity of the symbol in the value.

-There are two ways to show this in a zero knowledge proof, first using a different set of symbols and multiplicities for each value and also using a shared set of symbols and multiplicities.
-For smaller numbers of values, the first is preferable for technical reasons, but for larger numbers of values the shared digits can acheive significantly reduced witness and proof sizes.
+For a base `b` range proof for the value `v = Sum_{i=0..n-1} b^i d_i` with `m_j` being the multiplicity of the value `j` among the `d_i`, the prover will show

+`Sum_{i=0..n-1} 1/(e + d_i) = Sum_{j=0..b-1} m_j / (e + j)`

+There are two types of reciprocal range proofs: in the first the multiplicities are distinct for each value and in the second multiple aggregated values will use the same multiplicities.

 ### Typed Conservation of Money

-When used in cryptocurrencies, range proofs are typically used to perform confidential transactions, where the amounts involved in the transaction are hidden from public view.
-Transaction correctness is established via a zero knowledge proof of conservation of money, which shows that the amount flowing into a transaction is equal to the amount flowing out of a transaction.
-Range proofs are necessary to show that all of these amounts of money are positive integers.

-The same reciprocal technique used by the range proof is then used to construct a proof of conservation of money for multiplie types of money that is zero knowledge in the types, the number of types, and the relationships between the types of different values.
-That is, zero knowledge up to whatever is publically known about the transaction (i.e. if a fee of type t is payed, at least one input must be of type t, it there is only one output all the inputs must be the same type, etc.)
+To show typed conservation of money, the prover wants to show for a set of triples `(t,v,o)` where `t` is the type, `v` is the amount, and `o` is zero for inputs and one for outputs that

+`Sum_{(t,v,o)} (-1)^o v/(e + t) = 0`

+Since the structure of this proof is so similar to the reciprocal range proofs, it costs very little to show typed conservation in addition to a range proof.
+Both of these protocols are implemented in `RangeProof.TypedReciprocal` which allows optionally turning on or off various features.

 ## How to use

-The library exposes interfaces for proving and verifying range proofs in RangeProof.Binary (for binary range proofs) and RangeProof.TypedReciprocal (for reciprocal range proofs).
+The library exposes interfaces for proving and verifying range proofs in `RangeProof.Binary` (for binary range proofs) and `RangeProof.TypedReciprocal` (for reciprocal range proofs).
+There are also interfaces for an abstract norm/linear argument and implementations using a weighted inner product and a norm argument in the `Bulletproof` module.

 ### Arguments

-The arguments are of the typeclass BPCommitment and expose the functions necessary to collapse the commitment after one round, compute the opening for verification, etc. They are composable so that two arguments with the same round structure can be combined to create a compound argument
+The arguments are of typeclass `BPCommitment` and expose the functions necessary to collapse the commitment after one round, compute the opening for verification, etc. They are composable so that two arguments with the same round structure can be combined to create a compound argument

 ### Range Proofs

-The range proofs are of class RPCommitment and expose the function to prove and verify range proofs before engaging the bulletproof argument.
+The range proofs are of class `RPCommitment` and expose the functions to prove and verify range proofs before engaging the Bulletproof argument.
 They are parametric over the underlying argument and can be instantiated to use the norm or inner product argument.